-Fear of death is normal, so if you want to stop reading, I encourage you to keep going, get a little uncomfortable, and realize that if we don’t acknowledge the brevity of life, we risk living on autopilot, missing out on opportunities, connections, adventures, and living out our full potential.
+If we don’t acknowledge the brevity of life, we risk living on autopilot, missing out on opportunities, connections, adventures, and living our most fulfilling lives.

-You don’t have to go streaking in your neighborhood or spell out “I Love You” in rose petals on your crush’s lawn, but if you are sincerely and deeply compelled to do something like that, well, you’re gonna die, so here’s your exercise:
+You don’t have to go streaking in your neighborhood or spell out “I Love You” in rose petals on your crush’s lawn, but if you are sincerely and deeply compelled to do something like that, well, you’re gonna die, so do it while you have the chance.

 Picture yourself on your death bed.
-While we of course cannot know when we will die, and we should acknowledge the fact we could be unlucky and go tomorrow, picture a best-case-scenario.
-For me, I’m in my nineties, at home, in bed, pretty thin and worn looking, but still have my red lipstick and jewelry on, still keeping a sense of humor, and am still quite sassy.
+Acknowledge the fact you could be unlucky and go tomorrow, but picture a best-case-scenario.
+For me, I’m in my nineties, at home, in bed, pretty thin and worn looking, but still have my red lipstick and jewelry on, still have a sense of humor, and am still sassy.

-I consult this lady a lot.
+I consult my deathbed self a lot.
 And more often than not, she says yes.
 She says do the thing, life is short.
 Fill it with the things that feel good, follow your gut, follow your heart, and don’t waste your time on things or people that don’t feel right.
+Don’t spend too much time hesitating.
+When inspiration strikes, take action.
+Forgive people and move on, she tells me often.

 We are always faced with the potential of death.

-So I encourage you to take this as an opportunity to think about what’s important to you, and what you’d like to do, before you die, if you haven’t already, and adjust accordingly.
+So I encourage you to take this as an opportunity to think about what’s important to you, and what you’d like to do before you die.
+Write it down.
+Start making plans.
+Hold yourself accountable.

 Is it important to you to express your creativity and leave your mark on the world?
-Is it important to you to spend time with family, and to let your friends and loved ones know how much they mean to you?
+Is it important to you to spend time with family, and to let them know how much they mean to you?
 Is it important for you to travel the world?
 Is it important you leave your soul-sucking job and create your own income?
-Is it important to you to live off-grid, tiny-house style, and commit to a minimalist lifestyle?
+Is it important to you to live off-grid, homestead style, and get back to basics?

-Use this time to get really clear on what’s important to you, and start living it.
 Get in the practice of talking to your death bed self.
+See what they have to say.
 It doesn’t have to be scary and dramatic.
 Use a little dark humor and make it funny.

 But consider how limited our time here is.
 Just consider it.